The Motability Scheme helps people with disabilities to enjoy the options and independence that that having your own transport brings.

 - Many adaptations at no extra cost

-- You don't have to drive - you can nominate up to two other drivers and pay a little extra for a third
+- You don't have to drive - you can nominate up to three other drivers

 - Their worry-free policy continues right to the end of your three-year lease with a seamless transfer to your new car.